sriumcp/docs/docs/tutorials/traffic-engineering/mirroring.md

 ## Deploy app

 Start by deploying variant 1 of `httpbin` with access logging enabled.
+Note that the deployment and service resources are *not* detected by Iter8.

 === "httpbin-v1 deployment"